THE CLASSIC, BEAUTIFULLY MADE

 Learn Solitaire in 2 minutes: rules, setup and 5 tips

 A quick video walkthrough of the Solitaire table, the goal, how to build, and five habits that raise your win rate.
-Full written rules and strategy follow below.
+Continue below for draw modes, real win rates, and quick answers.

 In this video